 - files (images, videos, attached documents, etc.)

 The interface, the system messages and all other strings of the core system are included in the Language Packs.
 Currently, there are over 100 languages available.
 If you want your course in a specific language, the first step is to download the corresponding language pack.
 We suppose you're familiar with this task, otherwise check https://docs.moodle.org/37/en/Language_FAQ.
 Recently, a translation site has been introduced, that enables translators to work collaboratively on language packs using a special Moodle translation tool called AMOS.

-The files that are uploaded into Moodle (from version 2.0) are given an SHA1 hash value, that is used as the basis to store the file.
-Without going into further details, this behaviour has several technical advantages, but it makes it also more difficult to read and edit the files by looking at the exported backup directory where files are stored.
-Our suggestion is to download the files to translate from Moodle instead, translate them offline following your usual workflow and finally upload the translated files once the rest of the contents are already translated.
+The files that are uploaded into Moodle (from version 2.0) are given an SHA1 hash value that is used as the basis to store the file.
+Without going into too much detail, this behaviour has several technical advantages, but it also makes it more difficult to read and edit the files by looking at the exported backup directory where files are stored.
+We recommend downloading the files to be translated from Moodle instead, translate them offline in line with your usual workflow, and finally upload the translated files once the rest of the content is already translated.

 The last element is the course content.
-Moodle doesn't provide (yet) a way to translate courses.
-Until a proper feature is offered by Moodle, our workaround leverages the XML files that are exported for backup purposes, and can be converted to XLIFF through Okapi Rainbow.
-XLIFF is a standard format for localization that can be opened in OmegaT or other CAT tools.
+Moodle doesn't provide a way to translate courses (yet), and until a proper feature is offered by Moodle, our workaround leverages the XML files that are exported for backup purposes and can be converted to XLIFF via Okapi Rainbow.
+XLIFF is a standard localization format that can be opened in OmegaT or other computer-aided translation (CAT) tools.
 After the translation phase, the last step is to import the course back to Moodle using the Restore function.